To develop an understanding about the disease Anthrax, how it is transmitted, and its effects on the body.

 To learn more about the ways bacteria invade the body, direct students to the Science NetLinks lesson Microbes 1: What’s Bugging You?

-Using the following websites from the Federation of American Scientists, have students conduct further research on other possible germs or chemicals that might be used in weapons.
+Using the Virtual Biosecurity Center from the Federation of American Scientists, students can conduct further research on other possible germs or chemicals that might be used in weapons.